 - 1/2 cup of parmesan cheese – $0.54

 - 1/4 cup olive oil (more as needed) – $0.68

 - Salt and pepper

 The grand total is $6.51.
-Seems a little costly at first for a pesto, but keep in mind we packed in high end ingredients like arugula and walnuts, and when you break it down by serving it’s only $0.33 per tablespoon.
-Not a bad deal compared to the store bought version that usually contain canola oil instead of olive oil (along with other ingredient shortcuts).
+Seems a little costly at first for a pesto, but keep in mind we packed in high-end ingredients like arugula and walnuts, and when you break it down by serving it’s only $0.33 per tablespoon.
+Not a bad deal compared to the store bought version that usually contains canola oil instead of olive oil (along with other ingredient shortcuts).